actiquest-dev/actiquest.github.io/tokenomics/actitoken.md

 ### 1.1.
 Mission and Vision

-Membria's mission is to build a decentralized, self-sustaining, and permanent knowledge base—a 'Wikipedia for Small Language Models (LLMs)'.
+Membria's mission is to build a decentralized, self-sustaining, and permanent knowledge base - a 'Wikipedia for Small Language Models (SLMs).
 The goal of this tokenomic model is to construct a sustainable economy that incentivizes the creation of high-quality knowledge, rewards network participants, and ensures the long-term value growth of the ecosystem.

 ### 1.2.
 Key Ecosystem Participants